alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 A Receiver MAY be member of multiple groups.
 A Receiver that does not include the "urn:x-matrox:tag:groupcompatibility/v1.0" tag MUST be assumed to belong to all groups.
 Receivers that are members a common group are considered compatible and MAY be used simultaneously; otherwise they are not compatible and MUST be used exclusively.

+The groupcompatibility tag is intended to express exclusivity or compatibility among Senders or Receivers that reside within a single device and may share internal hardware or processing resources.
+Certain combinations of Senders or Receivers on the same device may not be usable simultaneously due to bandwidth limitations, hardware pipeline conflicts, or configuration constraints.
+By declaring group membership, a device can expose these limitations declaratively, allowing an NMOS Controller to enforce compatibility rules without requiring detailed, device-specific knowledge.
+Devices that omit the tag are assumed to have no such internal restrictions, ensuring compatibility with existing NMOS behaviors.

 ## Display Walls

 While the "urn:x-nmos:tag:grouphint/v1.0" tag allows grouping Senders and Receivers from a given Device, the "urn:x-nmos:tag:wallhint/v1.0" tag allows grouping Receivers across multiple Devices.
 The wallhint does not apply to Senders.
 It allows grouping all the Receivers of a given group associated to a given wall, connecting to Senders of the same group to be processed at once.